 If looking for something “safe” to watch on one of those girls-night-in, this is a lovely choice.
 It has heart, and although there is a kind of bittersweet ending, I’m pleased that filmmakers don’t end with this.
 Instead we see a happy memory, which brings us to the closing credits and leaves us with a smile.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)Based on the novel of the same name, #EmmaWatson stars in ‘Ballet Shoes’ – A Story about Growing Up & Family. #Movies #PeriodDrama #Adaptation Click To Tweet
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)Based on the novel of the same name, #EmmaWatson stars in ‘Ballet Shoes’ – A Story about Growing Up & Family. #Movies #PeriodDrama #Adaptation Click To Tweet

 CONTENT: Posey often teases the two elder about their growing out of their dresses “around the bust.”
 Some of the costumes/dresses may be a bit immodest; other girls attending school are quite competitive.
 Social drinking is in one or two scenes.
 A pair of female boarders room together suggesting a lesbian relationship; one appears more masculine (deep voice, eyeglass), the other is more grandmotherly-like with a sweet disposition.
 The film would earn a PG rating in my estimation.